Blast hits tax office in Copenhagen in attack, one person hurt: Police

 COPENHAGEN: One person was lightly injured in an explosion outside the Danish Tax Agency's office in Copenhagen late on Tuesday (Aug 6) in what police said was a deliberate attack, although it was too early to know who was behind it.

-The blast, which occurred at around 22.15pm (2015 GMT), shattered glass doors and windows and scorched metal cladding at the main entrance of the building in Nordhavn, just north of the city centre.
+The blast, which occurred at around 22.15pm (4.15am Singapore time), shattered glass doors and windows and scorched metal cladding at the main entrance of the building in Nordhavn, just north of the city centre.
 Police had closed off the surrounding streets on Wednesday morning and staff had been told to stay away.

 "Someone did this on purpose.
 It was not an accident," Chief Police Inspector Jorgen Bergen Skov said at a news conference.
 It was too early to say who was responsible for the explosion, he said.